 3. Dragon Anywhere

-If you’re looking for an excellent speech-to-text option that works with your smartphone, Dragon Anywhere is an app that offers top-notch dictation capabilities straight from your phone.
+If you’re looking for an excellent speech-to-text option that works with your smartphone, Dragon Anywhere offers top-notch dictation capabilities straight from your phone.
 This app offers continuous dictation, no word limits and claims to be 99% accurate.

-This transcription app is built on accuracy, so if that’s your top priority, Dragon Anywhere is one of the best options around.
+This transcription app is built on accuracy, so Dragon Anywhere is one of the best options if that’s your top priority.
 You can try it out free for a week, but you’ll have to purchase a subscription to use Dragon Anywhere after that free trial is up.
 Subscriptions start at $14.99 per month.

 4. Amazon Transcribe